jfinkels/json-api/format/index.md

 A resource object **MAY** contain additional top-level members.
 These members represent "[attributes]" and may contain any valid JSON value.

-Although has-one foreign keys (e.g. `author_id`) are often stored internally alongside other information to be represented in a resource object, these keys **SHOULD NOT** appear as attributes.
+Although has-one foreign keys (for example, `author_id`) are often stored internally alongside other information to be represented in a resource object, these keys **SHOULD NOT** appear as attributes.
 If relations are provided, they **MUST** be represented under the "links object".

 #### Complex Attributes <a href="#document-structure-resource-object-complex-attributes" id="document-structure-resource-object-complex-attributes"></a>